-To address the Canadian dual language requirement, the CHS developed its French language content and NOAA agreed to post that with any ENCs produced by the US covering transboundary waters.
-The exact language requirements and the specific text were agreed to and documented at the outset of the overall project.
+To address the Canadian dual language requirement, the CHS developed its French language content and NOAA agreed to include the dual language content in any ENCs produced by the U.S. covering transboundary waters.
+The exact language requirements and the specific text were agreed to and documented in an all-encompassing 'Encoding Guideline for Transboundary ENCs' at the outset of the overall project that defined the actual text and the corresponding S-57 objects and attributes to be used.